 The reason for sharing this is that at one time in my life—a time I call my drinking days.
 I would have gotten angry over something like this and used a few select words that grownups call swearing.
 Not that I don’t still get mad at times and curse.
 I find using the F-Bomb can be very therapeutic under certain circumstances.
 But it feels good to be able to laugh at things like this and to be able to laugh at myself.
 (Being able to laugh at ourselves is a sign of growth and a great asset to have in one’s life.)

-Although I act immature at times, and have “only child syndrome”—a term I coined to explain my goofy behaviors.
+Although I act immature at times, and have “only child syndrome“—a term that is actually real.
 The growth I’ve experienced in my sobriety has done more than just allow me to laugh at myself.
 It has also enabled me to love myself.

 I never thought about whether or not I loved myself as a child.
 (Maybe that’s just part of being one.)
 But I know I didn’t love myself as a teenager, and certainly not as an adult.